 We are so proud of Bristol, and the way that local people come together to create a better and more welcoming city.
-Below is a list of organisations that offer support, solidarity and advice to refugees and asylum seekers.
-If you know of any others that should be added to the list, please email Anna on [email protected]
+Below is a list of organisations that offer support, solidarity and advice to people seeking sanctuary in the city.

 1625 Independent People helps young refugees and asylum seekers to get to know their new environment and engage with their local communities.
 We support young people with housing, life skills and education.